Skip to Content

 • Working while your extended permit application is being processed

-• EU residence permit
+• Permanent residence permit and P-EU-permit

 • Permanent residence permit